What is a Hot Tub and How Does it Work - Ultimate Beginner's Guide

 How Much Does a Hot Tub Cost?

-If you’re in the market for a home spa, you’ll want to know how much one might cost.
+If you’re in the market for a home spa, you’ll want to know how much a hot tub might cost.
 Perform a basic search online and you’ll be faced with an overwhelming range of choices.
-Different hot tubs for sale come in all shapes and sizes, each with its own price tag.
+Different hot tubs come in all shapes and sizes, each with its own price tag.

 There is a wide range of price points, from cheap inflatable tubs that start at around £300, right up to the most luxurious models that come with a price tag of up to £25,000.